Roqum/roqum.github.io/content/en/projects/CharmingHell.md

 - Danger Zone
 - Destroyed Layer

-The Terrain and Rivers layers form the scenery of the map.
+The Terrain and Rivers layers form the map’s scenery.
 The Placements layer contains all placeable objects, such as buildings and trees already positioned on the map.
-The Selector layer is solely for visually highlighting selected tiles.
-For example tiles affected by a disaster are higlithed red or marking tiles while placing new buildings.
-The "danger zone" layer markes all tiles that can be randomly selected to be destroyed by a disaster.
-Lastly, there’s the the "destroyed layer".
-This layer marks all tiles that are allready destroyed and give no income anymore.
+The Selector layer is solely for visually highlighting selected tiles, such as marking tiles in red when affected by a disaster or highlighting tiles while placing new buildings.
+The "Danger Zone" layer marks all tiles that could potentially be destroyed by a disaster.
+Lastly, there’s the "Destroyed Layer," which marks all tiles that are already destroyed and no longer generate income.

 ###### Tile Data

-Godot allows you to add custom data to tileset.
-Individual values of this custom data can be assign to specific tiles.
-Doing it this way, this data is availible on each placement on the drawn from this tileset tile.
-I used this to save my data for each building and terrain.
-This no eases up the my implementation because I do not need any classes of building, placements etc. and assign each of them specific values.
-Its like the tileset tile is a struct with all the data I need.
-For this small scope game it was totaly fine.
+Godot allows you to add custom data to a tileset.
+Individual values from this custom data can be assigned to specific tiles.
+By doing it this way, the data is available for each placement made from that tileset tile.
+I used this approach to store data for each building and terrain type.
+This simplifies the implementation, as I don’t need separate classes for buildings or placements with individually assigned values.
+It’s like each tileset tile acts as a struct containing all the data I need.
+For a game of this small scope, this approach works perfectly fine.

-To calculate the total charm and villagers I used a plain for loop which loops over each placement tile on my tilemap.
-Accessing the custom data of each tile I can just add up the charm and villagers values.
+To calculate the total charm and number of villagers, I used a simple for-loop that iterates over each placement tile on the tilemap.
+Accessing the custom data of each tile, I can easily add up the charm and villager values.

 ###### Destryoing Tiles

-At the beginning of the game every 8 second two fields are destroyed by a random disaster.
-These disasters are getting worse over time.
-I could explain you how it is implemented but it is so straigthforward that I will just show you the code.
+At the beginning of the game, every 8 seconds, two tiles are destroyed by a random disaster.
+These disasters increase in severity over time.
+I could explain the implementation, but it's pretty straightforward so I'll just show you the code.

 ```gdscript
 func initiate_disaster():